Astonishing Pictures Of Afghanistan From Before The Wars

-The country remains deeply troubled, with a resurgent Taliban, a highly suspect military, and an economy where the opium industry remains the largest single employer.
-But before the US invasion, before the Russian war, and before the country’s Marxist experiment, Afghanistan used to be a far different place.

-An astonishing collection of photos from the 1960s came to light in early 2013.
+Before the U.S. invasion, before the Russian war, before the Marxist revolution, Afghanistan used to be a pretty nice place.An astonishing collection of photos from the 1960s was recently featured by the Denver Post.

-In the 60s, amateur photographer and college professor Dr. William Podlich took a leave of absence from his job at Arizona State University to work with UNESCO in the Afghan capital of Kabul, bringing his wife and daughters with him.
+Amateur photographer, and college professor, Dr. William Podlich took a leave of absence from his job at Arizona State to work with UNESCO in Kabul, bringing his wife and daughters with him.

-Later, his son-in-law Clayton Esterson found the late doctor’s photos and put them on the web.
+Later, son-in-law Clayton Esterson revived the later doctor’s photos and put them on the web.
 The response was amazing.

 Esterson told the Denver Post: “Many Afghans have written comments [on our website] showing their appreciation for the photographs that show what their country was like before 33 years of war.
 This makes the effort to digitize and restore these photographs worthwhile.”